EvilGenius-dot/RustMinerSystem/README.md

 - In the background configuration of the miner, only one address configuration information is retained, and the configurations of 2 and 3 are deleted

+<span id="diaoxian"></span>

+# Some mining pools will count the miner's offline situation, how to make the equipment in the mining pool do not appear offline records?

+antpool or poolin, for example, will collect data on the disconnection of each device.
+If you do not want to see this information in the mining pool, edit the port, find the computing power compensation, and select the second mode

 # Port import and export

 You can import and export ports using the following three methods: Import an EXCEL file.
 If you need to import ports using Excel files, download and refer to the Excel template file: